|Official name||Republic of Rwanda|

 |Partner||Type of agreement|

 |Belgium||Income and capital|

-The Government of Rwanda has put in place a number of legal and treaty measures to provide investors with protection of their investments.
+The Government of Rwanda has put in place a number of legal and treaty measures to provide protection for your investment.

 The Constitution guarantees protection of property.
 At the same time Article 30 of the Investment Law 2006 stipulates that the Government is responsible for the protection of foreign investment.
 Expropriation of property may be carried out by the Government in the public interest defined as development, social welfare, territorial integration and security.
 However, there should be prior and just compensation that is calculated as being equal to the value of the land and the activities performed thereon by the expropriated person, calculated in consideration of market prices.
 Offences against property are punishable in accordance with the provisions of the penal code.

-The Investment Law provides that in instances of fraudulent representation or the provision of false or incorrect material, the investment certificate may be revoked by RDB by giving a written notice to the investor requiring him or her to show cause within 10 days from the date of the notice why the certificate should not be revoked.
+The Investment Law provides that if you fraudulently represent of provide false or incorrect material, your investment certificate may be revoked by RDB giving a written notice requiring you to show cause within 10 days from the date of the notice why the certificate should not be revoked.
 If within that period a satisfactory explanation is not provided, the Board may withdraw the certificate.
-The entity affected may, however, continue to operate as a business in Rwanda while the legal process takes its due course or even after the certificate is revoked but then without the associated incentives.
+You may, however, continue to operate your business in Rwanda while the legal process takes its due course or even after the certificate is revoked but then without the associated incentives.

 In practice RDB has never revoked certificates.
 It normally relies on counselling to achieve the desired corrective action.